 I complemented (more or less) ChefAl on a new image that linked to his forum - if you ever had a dog that liked to drink from the handy "water fountain" in your bathroom you'll know what we're talking about.
 Made the mistake of telling ChefAl an amusing but very private family story, and he NAGGED ME AND NAGGED ME until I came through with a picture.
 See my version at Oops!
 I should never let ChefAl be "privy" to anything embarrassing.

 My brother Lloyd sent me a lighter note: Funny Labels.
 He asks, "Is the human race doomed through stupidity?"

 Never mind which came first, the chicken or the egg.
 ChefAl tells us where cats and dogs came from.

 Fuller Brush Rep Linda Mann is another example of America's indomitable spirit.
 Although somewhat handicapped and often in pain or hospitalized, she spreads cheer, makes a stray cat (BooBoo) very happy, comforts her friends and almost never complains, just expresses wishes for better days and better times.
 For a lighter moment, read her forward, "Lena Returns Home".

-As you may have noticed, ChefAl and I have a running argument about (1) the safety of sushi and (2) the edibility of zucchini.
+As you may have noticed, ChefAl and I had a running argument about (1) the safety of sushi and (2) the edibility of zucchini.
 He never gives up.
 Here's an educational page he sent me.
 Read Safe Sushi.
 As the hymn goes.... and Freddy Fender...
 "Almost Persuaded....."
 Picture of said dog Cuca at Assistants.
 Doesn't she look intelligent?
-She would eat zucchini, ChefAl, happily.web tool
+She would eat zucchini, ChefAl, happily.

 The Sneaky Kitchen